Revised and updated October 6, 2019.

-But first, it’s important to understand how this industry has evolved over the last several decades.
-Back in the 1970s, as more and more families began to have both parents working full-time outside the home, there was a growing need for daycare facilities for young children.
-In those days, most of the facilities that started springing up everywhere were largely providing little more than group babysitting, with little thought put into meeting a child’s educational needs.
+It was in the 1970s when an increasing number of families began to have both parents working full-time outside the home, creating a need for daycare facilities focused on providing services to younger children.
+In those days, it was little more than group babysitting, without much thought about meeting a child’s educational needs.

-As families began focusing more on preparing their young children for academic success, many of these companies entered a period of growth and expansion that has continued right up through to the present.
-Today, the childcare industry continues to grow with no signs of stopping.
-Here are the top 15 childcare franchises of 2019:
+Families themselves began focusing more on school readiness and looked for ways to prepare their young children for academic success.
+This was when childcare franchises entered a period of rapid growth and expansion that has continued to the present.
+Today, the childcare industry continues its upward march with no signs of stopping.
+Here are the 15 best childcare franchises of 2020:

-The Goddard School was started by Lois Goddard Haines in the mid-1980s to better meet the educational needs of children who require daycare.
+The Goddard School provides a more educational approach to daycare.
 Preschool programming is available to children six weeks to six years old.
 Its proprietary F.L.EX.
-(Fun Learning Experience) Learning Program builds the emotional, academic, social, creative, and physical skills of children through play-based learning that goes beyond the basics to include sign language, yoga, music, foreign languages, and more.
+Learning Program builds the emotional, academic, social, creative, and physical skills of children through play-based learning that goes beyond the basics to include sign language, yoga, music, foreign languages, and more.
 Parents receive daily activity reports and regular conferences during the year to discuss progress.

 Kiddie Academy was founded by George and Pauline Miller to provide education-based childcare.
 Its Life Essentials curriculum allows children to learn at their own pace by stimulating their curiosity and instinct to learn through age-appropriate activities designed to make every experience a learning opportunity.
 It is a standards-based learning curriculum but also includes a strong character education component as well as a focus on STEM (science, technology, engineering, and math) education.